kubeflow-kale/kale/backend/deployment/README.md

 ${KUBEFLOW_SRC}/scripts/kfctl.sh apply k8s
 ```

-After that run `kubectl get all --namespace=kubeflow` to monitor the newly created resources.
+After that run `kubectl get all --namespace=kubeflow` to monitor the newly created resources and `kubectl config set-context $(kubectl config current-context) --namespace=kubeflow` to switch to the Kubeflow namespace permanently.

 #### Kubeflow dashboard